-The VEN agent can be configured, built and launched using the VOLTTRON agent installation process described in http://volttron.readthedocs.io/en/develop/devguides/agent_development/Agent-Development.html# agent-development.
+The VEN agent can be configured, built and launched using the VOLTTRON agent installation process described in https://volttron.readthedocs.io/en/releases-8.2/developing-volttron/developing-agents/agent-development.html#packaging-and-installation.

 The VEN agent depends on some third-party libraries that are not in the standard VOLTTRON installation.
 They should be installed in the VOLTTRON virtual environment prior to building the agent: